 HOUSING & MEALS

-You will live in single-occupancy rooms in residences with communal bathrooms and kitchen facilities.
+You will live in a student style apartment with your own private bedroom but with communal bathrooms and kitchen facilities.
 The ISEP-Direct program in New Zealand does NOT include meals; students are responsible for cooking or purchasing their own meals.

 Below you will find more information on program costs: Fall 2013; Spring 2014